Board of Directors

 After a first career as a 500-ton Ocean Master licensed captain and deck officer, Parlin Meyer switched tacks to pursue a second career in Architecture and Development.
 She joined Kaplan Thompson Architects early in 2013, to help develop a unique concept that would marry off-site construction with high-performance assemblies and design.
 This concept, first born out of the success of Kaplan Thompson’s BrightBuilt Barn in 2009, would officially become BrightBuilt Home in the summer of 2013.

-Under her guidance as Director, BrightBuilt Home has facilitated the completion of nearly 200 homes across New England and the Eastern Seaboard.
+Under her guidance as Managing Principal, BrightBuilt Home has designed and facilitated the completion of nearly 400 high-performance homes across New England and the Eastern Seaboard.
 Parlin leads development of new designs, optimization of processes in offsite building, and identification of best practices and materials for creating healthy homes.
 Regardless of where she directs her focus, the wind in her sails remains the same: fostering a collaborative and creative spirit among designers, builders, and homeowners in order to forge better solutions for the built environment.

 Chief Executive Officer